hope24000kevin-sketch/First-Bank-account-creation/Grp_1_OOP/README.md

 You can open the database in Microsoft Access to verify saved records.

+## License

+This project is developed for academic purposes as coursework for the Faculty of Science and Technology_OOP.

+## Contact

+For issues or questions about this application, please refer to Group_1 OOP Victoria University Kampala,
+Email: hope24000kevin@gmail.com

 ## Material 3 Expressive Design Notes

 This desktop theme follows Google's M3 Expressive guidance: